dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 287. Find the Duplicate Number.md

 * Time complexity : $O(n)$

 Set in both Python and Java rely on underlying hash tables, so insertion and lookup have amortized constant time complexities.
-The algorithm is therefore linear, as it consists of a for loop that performs constant work nn times.
+The algorithm is therefore linear, as it consists of a for loop that performs constant work $n$ times.

 * Space complexity : $O(n)$